babbtx/paz-demo-fakebank-ui/README.md

 Additionally, you can demonstrate showing and hiding tabs based on the permissions returned from the bank API after login.

-## The Backend API
+## The Bank API

-Please see https://github.com/babbtx/mock-simple-aspsp for the backend API.
+Please see https://github.com/babbtx/mock-simple-aspsp for the Bank API.

 ## PingDirectory Consent and PingAuthorize Policies